Harshasunchu/BookingTrends/README.md

 # BookingTrends
-The code should executed with the data file(csv file) in the format date,bookings
+example for data file is given in main branch as file booking_data.csv The code should be executed with the data file(csv file) in the format given below date,bookings
 2023-10-01,30
 2023-10-02,25